influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withKind(kind)
 ```

-Kind is a string value representing the REST resource this object represents.
+"Kind is a string value representing the REST resource this object represents.
 Servers may infer this from the endpoint the client submits requests to.
 Cannot be updated.
 In CamelCase.
-More info: https://git.io.k8s.community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+More info: https://git.io.k8s.community/contributors/devel/sig-architecture/api-conventions.md#types-kinds"

 ## obj metadata

-ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+"ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create."

 ### fn metadata.withAnnotations